 One of the problems with having a grass court it’s that it requires a significant amount of maintenance.
 Over at Wimbledon, the height of the pasture must not exceed 8 millimeters, thus creating a constant need to mow the lawn on a daily basis.

-It also must be taken into consideration that the grass itself may become worn out due to the constant strain as a consequence of the players movements and weather patterns.
+It also must be taken IGNORE INTO consideration that the grass itself may become worn out due to the constant strain as a consequence of the players movements and weather patterns.
 This forces the groundskeepers to care of the verdure constantly.

 For these reasons, only 8 championships will be played on turf this 2018, 2 in Germany, 1 in the Netherlands, 3 in United Kingdom, 1 in Turkey, and another one in the United States.